 Senate under pressure after House votes to end NSA program

-WASHINGTON (AP) — After the House's lopsided bipartisan vote to end the National Security Agency's bulk collection of Americans' phone records, the Senate is under considerable pressure to pass a similar measure.
-If it doesn't, lawmakers risk letting the authority to collect the records expire June 1, along with other important counterterrorism provisions.
+WASHINGTON (AP) — After the House’s lopsided bipartisan vote to end the National Security Agency’s bulk collection of millions of Americans’ phone records, the Senate is under considerable pressure to pass a similar measure.
+If it doesn’t, lawmakers risk letting the authority to collect the records expire June 1, along with other important counterterrorism provisions.

 The House bill, known as the USA Freedom Act, would replace bulk collection with a system to search the data held by telephone companies on a case-by-case basis.
 It passed 338-88.

-In the Senate, however, the legislation faces a 60-vote hurdle to begin debate.
+In the 100-member Senate, however, the legislation faces a 60-vote hurdle to begin debate.
 A similar bill failed to do so last year after passing the House by a wide margin.
 And the Senate majority leader, Republican Mitch McConnell, has expressed his opposition to the current House bill.

 What’s different this year, though, is that if Congress doesn’t act, three provisions will expire.
 Not just the law authorizing the bulk collection of phone records, but also a measure allowing so-called roving wiretaps, which the FBI uses for criminals who frequently switch cell phones.
 A third provision makes it easier to obtain a warrant to target a “lone wolf” terror suspect who has no provable links to a terrorist organization.